TEQS-io/.github/profile/README.md

 </div>

 ## Our Mission
-At TEQS, our mission is to work on projects with cutting-edge geospatial technology that enable informed decisions about the environment.
-We strive to innovate and deliver high-quality models and software that wil .
+At TEQS, our mission is to work on projects with cutting-edge geospatial software, modelling, and data that enable informed decisions about the environment.

 ## Products & Services
 - **ML/AI**: Advanced tools for geospatial analysis and mapping using GeoAI.